Essence (magazine): Activism

 In January 2005 Essence launched a 12-month initiative to combat misogyny in hip-hop culture.
 The campaign, titled "Take Back the Music", was intended to inspire public dialogue about the portrayal of black women in rap music.
-Essence also holds a Young Women's Leadership Conference, and released a book in 2009 titled Essence Presents: The Black Woman's Guide to Healthy Living.
+Essence also holds a Young Women's Leadership Conference since 2009, and released a book, also in 2009, titled Essence Presents: The Black Woman's Guide to Healthy Living.